Maheshwari2121/create-virtual-environment/virtual-env.md

 Installing Required Packages

-Creating a Linux Virtual Environment
+Creating a Pythoon Virtual Environment

 Activating and Deactivating the Virtual Environment